cyb3r-b4stard/LIAN/README.md

 ## Getting Started

-To go and try this algorithm you can use QtCreator or CMake.
+To go and try this algorithm you can use CMake.
-Both `.pro` and `CMakeLists` files are available in the repository.
+`CMakeLists` files are available in the repository.

 Notice, that project uses C++11 standart.
 Make sure that your compiler supports it.